Inhouse legal team of the year

 - Timeliness of brief: After an indolent day spent in CPD seminars and panel discussions, how reliably can you hit the magical 6 p.m. deadline for dropping a “drafts required by open of business tomorrow so help me” instruction on external advisors?

-- Inexplicable delay: For how many weeks can you leave drafts — whose immediate turnaround you expressed to be a matter of life and death, and to produce which the external team rearranged long-standing plans to attend the theatre, celebrate wedding anniversaries and so on — before deigning to look at them?
+- Inexplicable delay: For how many weeks can you leave the aforementioned drafts — whose immediate turnaround you expressed to be a matter of life and death, and for whose production the external team rearranged long-standing plans to attend the theatre, celebrate wedding anniversaries and so on — before deigning to look at them?

 - Yes, but can I speak to a partner please?
 How disdainful can you be to the junior-most lawyer on the external team should she try to answer your uninformed questions about a document she has just spent sixteen hours preparing?

 - Mark-up pedantry/ambiguity: Beyond the inherent pedantry of the red-herring ninja, how brazenly superficial are your amendments to perfectly sound legal drafting?
-Additional points for:
+Points available for:

 - refusing to hear of modifications to your comments notwithstanding their illegibility, incomprehensibility or irrelevance;

-- the rigour of your mark-ups of closing agendas, bible tables of content and process agent appointment letters, relative to the substantive comments you made — if any — on the actual deal documentation;
+- how rigorously you mark-up closing agendas, bible tables of content and process agent appointment letters, relative to your substantive input — if any — on the deal documentation;

-- the sheer inscrutability of your mark-up: a question mark, exclamation point or other cryptic glyph, annotated airily in a margin, apropos nothing obvious but just hovering there, transcendent, above the fray, exuding an other-worldly understanding and preternatural wisdom without giving anything away, leaving your benighted external team the imaginative task of extracting some meaning out of it and converting that into a positive textual amendment, over which you then have a free option: if it turns out to be brilliant, you can take all credit; if it is not, you can ...
+- the inscrutability of your mark-up: a question mark, exclamation point or other cryptic glyph, annotated airily in a margin, apropos nothing but just hovering there, transcendent, above the fray, exuding other-worldly wisdom without giving anything away, leaving external counsel the task of extracting meaning from it and converting that into a positive textual amendment, over which you then have a free option: if it turns out to be brilliant, you can take all credit; if it is not, you can ...

 - External law-firm management: How insistent are you in requiring any external spend over £2,500 to go through a mandatory three-way bidding process?